Update Task task.item.update

 echo '</PRE>';

-The numbers represent the ID of the corresponding values.
+The numbers are the IDs of the corresponding values.
 The value L_4 indicates a link to a lead task with ID = 4.
 Multiple links of the same type can be specified, for example, L_4, L_5.
 The following designations are available: